Publications

 Who Harmonizes?: Bilateral regimes and multilateral underpinnings

 Regulatory harmonization across countries is often motivated by multilateral and unilateral sources of pressure.
 Yet relatively few empirical studies have disentangled these concurrent dynamics and distinguished their regulatory effects.
 I posit that different channels for regulatory convergence can either compound or counteract the effects of one another.
 I use a newly collected measure of country compliance with the World Trade Organization's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS agreement) and interact it with measures of bilateral and plurilateral engagement on IP to test my hypotheses.
 I find that bilateral engagement by the United States Trade Representative is less likely to achieve regulatory changes in foreign countries after a given country complies with TRIPS requirements.
 My findings reveal that legitimacy of unilateral pressure can diminish after pressure from multilateral regimes is lifted, thereby shedding light on conditions that determine the policy space for bilateral engagement and unilateral demands.
+[SSRN]

 ISA IPE Best Graduate Student Paper Award